yard

 Watch the yard on a sunny day and note where shade from trees and the house falls at 9 a.m., noon, and 3 p.m.
 Skip spots that stay shaded during two of those times.
 Prioritize an area within 50 feet of a hose bib.

 Avoid low spots where water puddles for more than a day after rain.
-Constantly soggy soil rots roots on crops like root vegetables and garlic bulbs.
-A gentle slope or flat area with decent drainage is ideal.
+Constantly soggy soil rots roots on crops like root vegetables.
+Garlic bulbs dislike the same wet spots, so a gentle slope or flat area with decent drainage is ideal.

 Convenience matters more than looks.
 A small bed near the back door gets weeded and watered more than a "perfect" plot tucked behind the shed.
 The closer the garden is to your daily path, the more harvest you get from it.